 Facebook has so far effectively addressed one of the most significant issues from its IPO days the lack of revenue from mobile devices and has now embraced mobile as being an integral part of its business model.
 Facebook's latest newsfeed adverts are injected directly into a user's stream of news and content, are ideally suited for mobile screens.
 The company is continuing to seek growth from video advertising, a new feature that is just starting to be rolled out on the platform and that has the potential to be very popular with advertisers.

-The Facebook Price to earnings ratio suggests that the stock is overvalued as it is currently trading at 107 times its earnings.
+The Facebook Price to earnings ratio suggests that the stock is overvalued as it is currently trading at around 114 times its earnings.
 However technology stocks are well known for their high valuations as investors continue to expect higher earnings growth in the future.
 The question is, can Facebook sustain the growth it has achieved so far and continue to increase profit at a fast enough pace that meets or surpasses Wall Street’s expectations?

 So far, Facebook showed investors that it is able to turn revenue into profits whilst on the other hand, Twitter and LinkedIn are still struggling to increase their profitability and Google+ is in the shadows.
 Therefore in my opinion, in the social media arena, Facebook has the most potential in terms of profitability and in the short term I think that the company can continue to deliver.

 In the long term though, the company will have to continue to re-invent itself and prove to investors that it can continue increase profitability whilst keeping its users happy.
 The company is sitting on $11.45 billion in cash and therefore can afford to experiment and take on some risk.